Mitsubishi Has No Plans For New Evo Despite Shareholders' Request

 In addition, MMC shareholders are actually requesting the return of the Lancer Evolution nameplate, according to the report.
 A bit surprising, considering that shareholders usually care about profit rather than the company's image, but we think we can all agree that a halo sports car would be instrumental to the company's effort to bring back the Mitsubishi-ness of its cars.

-Needless to say, we all know that electrification plays a huge role in Mitsubishi's decision to not prioritize the role of the Lancer Evolution nameplate.
-Kato cited the expensive electric vehicle development.
-Mitsubishi is also relatively strong in terms of hybrid vehicles and off-road machines, and Kato is keen on capitalizing on that front to bring the company back on its feet.
+It goes without saying that electrification – and its expensive development – plays a huge role in Mitsubishi's decision to not prioritize the Lancer Evolution's return.
+Mitsubishi is also relatively strong in terms of hybrid vehicles and off-road machines, and Kato is keen to capitalize on that front to bring the company back on its feet.

 Of note, Mitsubishi has been struggling as a company.
-The Diamond company is realigning its lineup as part of the Renault-Nissan-Mitsubishi Alliance and will be focusing its efforts in the ASEAN region.
+The Diamond brand is realigning its lineup as part of the Renault-Nissan-Mitsubishi Alliance and will be focusing its efforts on the ASEAN region.

 Then again, never say never.
 We might just need a little more patience before we could see the return of the Evo nameplate.